h4rd2kill/blog/index.md

 ---
 title: hard2kill's modest blog
 ---
-description: The purpose of this blog is to serve as a collection of materials and as a testament of professional growth.
+## The purpose of this blog is to serve as a collection of materials and as a testament of professional growth.